Production of double heavy quarkonium at super $Z$ factory: Phenomenology

 \subsection{Total and differential cross sections}

-The total cross sections for the production of double heavy quarkonium via $e^-e^+\to \gamma^*/Z^0\to|(Q\bar{Q^\prime})[n]\rangle+|(Q^\prime\bar{Q})[n]\rangle$ ($Q,~Q^\prime=c \text{~or~} b$ quarks) at CM energy $\sqrt{s}=91.1876$ GeV are listed in Tables \ref{tabrpa}-\ref{tabrpc} for charmonium, bottomonium, and $B_c$ mesons, respectively.
-Here, the color-octet contributions are also considered, and we adopt the BT-potential model to evaluate the non-perturbative hadronic matrix elements~\cite{lx}.
-For the color-octet Fock states, the contributions are suppressed by the quartic relative velocity $v_Q^4$ and color ratio $1/(N_c^2-1)$ with $N_c=3$ in comparison with contributions of the corresponding color-singlet Fock states.
-Note that the contributions of double quarkonium production with one color-octet Fock state and one color-singlet Fock state are zero.
-From Tables \ref{tabrpa}-\ref{tabrpc}, one could draw a conclusion that the contributions from color-octet states and those from virtual photon propagated processes are negligible in comparison with $Z^0$ propagated processes at future super $Z^0$ factory.
-The top three rankings for double charmonium, double bottomonium and double $B_c$ mesons in the three tables are
+The total cross sections for the production of double heavy quarkonia and $B_c$ mesons via $e^- e^+ \to \gamma^*/Z^0 \to H_1[n] + H_2[n^\prime]$ at CM energy $\sqrt{s}=91.1876$ GeV are listed in Table \ref{tabrpa}.
+From this table, one could draw a conclusion that the contributions from virtual photon propagated processes are negligible in comparison with $Z^0$ propagated processes at future super $Z^0$ factory.
+The top three $Z^0$ propagated channels for the production of double charmonia, double bottomonia, and double $B_c$ mesons are

-In Ref. \cite{gxz1}, Chen {\it et. al.} calculate the cross sections for the production of double charmonium for $S$ and $P$ wave color-singlet states in $e^-e^+\to \gamma^*/Z^0\to|(c\bar{c})[n]\rangle+|(c\bar{c})[n]\rangle$.
+In Ref. \cite{gxz1}, Chen {\it et. al.} calculate the cross sections for the production of the double charmonia for $S$- and $P$-wave states in CSM.
 If the same input parameters are adopted, our estimations in Table \ref{tabrpa} are consistent with theirs.